tan-koo/Product-Selling/README.md

 # Product Sales

 There are four datasets in total.
 It informs about sales revenue.
 From 2013 until 2015, data was collected.
+The task's objective is readily apparent under condition order.
 (The whole detail is based on a hypothetical event.)

 ![image](pictures/q1.JPG)